Rutherford-Git/discord-clone/README.md

 - back end api of users with end points for posts (need at least 4 users)
 - add functionality for bottom bar for posts
 - add functionality for channelBar to direct users to specific rooms
 - add file storage capabilities
+- add video streaming